sergii-nosachenko/recipes-web-app-project/README.md

-# Recipes Web App
+# Meals/Cocktails Web App

-Your task is to create web app that allows to search for recipes, store favourite ones and add new to db
+Your task is to create web app that allows to search for meal / cocktail recipes, store favourite ones and add new to db.

 ## Technologie stack